google/WebFundamentals/src/site/documentation/performance/critical-rendering-path/constructing-the-object-model.markdown

 ---
 layout: article
 title: "Constructing the Object Model"
 description: "Before the browser can render content to the screen it needs to construct the DOM and CSSOM trees.
-As a result, we need to ensure that we deliver both the HTML and CSS to the browser as fast as possible."
+As a result, we need to ensure that we deliver both the HTML and CSS to the browser as quickly as possible."
 introduction: "Before the browser can render the page it needs to construct the DOM and CSSOM trees.
-As a result, we need to ensure that we deliver both the HTML and CSS to the browser as fast as possible."
+As a result, we need to ensure that we deliver both the HTML and CSS to the browser as quickly as possible."
 article:
   written_on: 2014-04-01
   updated_on: 2014-04-28